 Table 5.20 Adjective collocates in non-metaphoric dataset (minimum frequency of 5)

 There are 50% more adjectives in the non-metaphoric dataset.
 The large majority of these relate to the visual aspect of a physical flame.
-These include COLOURS (blue, white, yellow, red, bluish, ruddy), LIGHT RELATED adjectives (brilliant, bright, clear, flickering lurid, lambent) and or SIZE-RELATED adjectives (broad, small, great, strong).
+These include colours (blue, white, yellow, red, bluish, ruddy), light-related adjectives (brilliant, bright, clear, flickering lurid, lambent) and or size-related adjectives (broad, small, great, strong).
 None of these are found as collocates in the metaphoric set.
 The presence of colour related adjectives in the non-metaphoric concordance lines refers to a notion of perception on the part of the character or reader or both.
 In addition, most of the instances of blue flame (9/13) relate to a weak or pale or flickering flame. clear and bright similarly refer to visual aspects of perception.
 This was a semantic grouping also apparent amongst the verb collocates.

 5.2.5 Pronoun collocates